-The Nvidia RTX 4070 won’t be the top GPU in terms of specs.
-Yet, if you’re looking to balance price and performance, it could be an affordable graphics card gateway to next-gen gaming PC features like DLSS 3, Frame Generation, and ray tracing.
+When is the Nvidia GeForce RTX 4070 release date?
+The mid-range contender won’t be the top GPU in terms of specs.
+Yet, if you’re looking to balance price and performance, it could be an affordable graphics card gateway to features like DLSS 3 and Frame Generation.

-Expect RTX 4070 benchmarks and reviews will eventually reveal the graphics card’s abilities, but we’ll need to make do with leaks and whispers for now.
-Moore’s Law is Dead says the RTX 4070’s AD103 GPU is 10-30% faster than the RTX 3090, and up to 50% quicker when dealing with intense workloads like ray tracing.
+Alleged Nvidia GeForce RTX 4070 benchmarks suggest the graphics card will be 10-30% faster than the RTX 3090.
+These numbers again come from Moore’s Law is Dead, who also claims the RTX 4070’s AD103 GPU is up to 50% quicker when dealing with intense workloads like ray tracing.
 This means the mid-tier chip could trump current high-end cards, but keep in mind that these metrics are hypothetical and based on early figures.

 The graphics card will likely still use the same 12-pin PCIe 5.0 power connector, but its comparative RTX 3090 performance might be matched with a similar 350W TDP.
 So, if your rig’s using one of the best power supplies for RTX 3000 cards, your RTX 4070 upgrade probably won’t require a shiny new PSU.